sixpackwarriors/sixpackwarriors.github.io/source/_posts/2017-04-11-stop-dieting.markdown

 It's time to do it the right way.

 **Start building the foundation of your transformation by developing a strong mindset.
-Then, take everything you learned, and use your warrior mentality to transform your body.**
+Then, take everything you learn, and tap into your warrior mentality to transform your body.**